 With the increase in the popularity of Universal Orlando and the Orlando area theme parks as a whole, it is getting more and more difficult to enjoy a stress-free theme park vacation.
 Due to consistently high crowd levels during the majority of the year as well as the high cost of theme park tickets and travel expenses, vacationers are at times questioning if a theme park vacation is really worth it.

-After our many years of being a Universal Orlando annual passholder and visiting the both Universal Studios Orlando and Islands of adventure hundreds of times, we have figured out a number of strategies that make our days much more enjoyable.
+After our many years of being a Universal Orlando annual passholder and visiting the both Universal Studios Florida and Universal’s Islands of Adventure hundreds of times, we have figured out a number of strategies that make our days much more enjoyable.
 So we would like to share our tips and tricks with you.

 - Planning Tips and Tricks